-In kword-read we have developed one spelling for each of the 41 phonemes.
-Kword-read is a translation program that will translate standard English into a form of English that is totally phonetic.
+In Kword we have developed one spelling for each of the 41 phonemes.
+Kword is a translation program that will translate standard English into a form of English that is totally phonetic.
 Comparing standard English to a phonetic English will help learners correctly pronounce and recognize the multiple spellings in the English language.
-Below are lists of words that contain these multiple spelling followed by the kword-read spelling.
+Below are lists of words that contain these multiple spellings followed by the Kword spelling.

 In standard English the long vowel sound for each vowel is spelled many different ways.
-In Kword-read the long vowel sound is spelled with the double letter of that vowel.
-Some examples are;
+In Kword the long vowel sound is spelled with the double letter of that vowel.
+Some examples are: play = plaa • eat = eet • light = liit • show = shoo • mute = muut

 Standard English